conversionratepros/Ai-Code-Gen-CTM-PLP/Readme.txt

 3. Each repository contains a Convert.com Deployments folder.
 3.1 These are deployments that are currently active on convert.com 3.2 Ai/copilot should ask if we need to include these deployments in new ab test builds

+4. Always ask the preson generating a prompts to include the current controls html taken from inpecting elements